Planning

 About the Planning Application Process

-Planning affects all residents and property owners in relation to developing and using a property and Council as the Planning Authority administers this through the Tasmanian Planning Scheme – Tasman.
-An interactive version of the the planning scheme is available on the iplan website by following this link: www.iplan.tas.gov.au.
+Planning affects all residents and property owners in relation to developing and use of a property, and Council as the Planning Authority administers this through the Tasmanian Planning Scheme – Tasman.
+The Planning Scheme along with the Local Provision Schedule is available to view by following this link to the Tasmanian Planning Commission’s website: https://tpso.planning.tas.gov.au/tpso/external/tasmanian-planning-scheme

 Planning approval is required for most types of use and/or development.
-This includes new dwellings and outbuildings, additions / extensions to existing structures as well as subdivisions and boundary adjustments.
+This includes new dwellings and outbuildings, change of use to visitor accommodation (air bnb), additions / extensions to existing structures as well as subdivisions and boundary adjustments.

 The development and use of land falls into one of four categories: